Dry Mouth

 Chewing gums

 There are chewing gums that do not contain a certain amount of xylitol, but 100% Xylitol and contain artificial sweeteners (eg, PUR 100% Xylitol Gum, XyloBurst 100% Xylitol Gum, B-Fresh 100% Xylitol Gum, etc.).
-Consuming these gums can naturally speed up saliva flow rate.
+Consuming these gums can naturally speed up the saliva flow rate.
 Because these types of sugar-free gums and lozenges can stimulate saliva secretion.
 But we should not forget that if we are going to chew gum, it must be sugar-free gum.

 Daily fluid intake

 In case of mouth dryness, attention should be paid to adequate fluid intake.
-We can also add milk to liquid intake.
-But drinking plenty of water does not increase saliva.
+We can also add milk to our liquid intake.
+However, drinking plenty of water does not increase saliva.
 For example, some people walk around with a bottle in their hands and drink water frequently.
 They can drink it, it is healthy, but one should not expect that it will increase salivation.
 No matter how much water we drink, this water will eventually turn into urine, not saliva.
 Drinking water is only for a certain period and rate to relieve dry mouth.
 In this respect, sipping water throughout the day can only be beneficial.

 Limiting alcohol, caffeine, and nicotine

 The patient with the complaint of dry mouth should avoid alcohol and caffeine as much as possible.
 Because alcohol can cause it.
 Apart from these, those who use cigarettes, pipes, and other tobacco products frequently encounter dry mouth.
-Even when choosing oral care products, it is necessary to choose those that do not contain alcohol (eg, ADA approved alcohol-free CloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, etc.,
+Even when choosing oral care products, it is necessary to choose alcohol-free oral rinses with the American Dental Association (ADA) seal such as CloSYS Sensitive Gentle MintCloSYS Ultra Sensitive Unflavored, etc., or special alcohol-free plus zinc-containing products (eg, TheraBreath Plus Fresh BreathTom’s of Maine Natural Wicked Fresh, etc.).

 Changing lifestyle

 To relieve dry mouth by increasing saliva, the patient should change his lifestyle.
-Under normal conditions, unscheduled and hectic life causes moth dryness.
+Under normal conditions, unscheduled and hectic life causes mouth dryness.
 It is very difficult to get rid of it without getting rid of this lifestyle.
 If the patient can achieve a calm, programmed, and non-hectic lifestyle, the saliva will increase and reach the previous sufficient volume.

 Dry Mouth Treatment